 Death is Certain After Cancer Diagnosis

-Science may not have found a cure for cancer just yet, but it is simply wrong to assume that a cancer diagnosis is already tantamount to a death sentence.
+Science may not have found a cure for cancer just yet, but it is simply Cancer Treatment Myths to assume that a cancer diagnosis is already tantamount to a death sentence.

 These days, modern medicine is already capable of detecting cancer in its earliest stages.
 The earlier the cancer is detected, the sooner treatment can begin.
 However, in some cases, doctors may recommend active surveillance of the cancer, especially when treating it that early would cause more discomfort than the disease.
 Doctors typically start treatment once the cancer begins causing symptoms or shows signs of growth.